 By car, use exit 3 from the highway A4 (Amsterdam to Den Haag) towards Aalsmeer.
 Follow the signs for “FloraHolland / Bloemenveiling”.
 Once at the auction center, follow the signs to parking lot P23 or “Bezoekers/Tourist”.

 Parking lot 23 is on the roof of the complex – park in the white (wit) zone.
 Parking is free.
 From the parking lot, take the elevator down to the ground floor and follow the “Tourists” signs to the adjacent building.

-The Aalsmeer flower auction can also easily be reached by Connexxion bus 172 – bus stop Aalsmeer, Bloemenveiling Hoofdingang (Floraholland) is directly at the Tourist Center entrance.
-The bus runs 4 to 6 times per hour – direction Kudelstraat via Amstelveen when traveling towards Aalsmeer and direction Amsterdam CS on the way back.
+The Aalsmeer flower auction can also easily be reached on public transportation as bus stop Aalsmeer, Bloemenveiling Hoofdingang (Floraholland) is directly at the Tourist Center entrance.

-- use bus 300 (direction Bijlmer Arena) to stop Amstelveen, Busstation and change here to bus 172 (direction Kudelstraat via Amstelveen).
-This is generally the easier option when returning to the airport.
+From Schiphol Airport, the simplest option is to use bus 300 (direction Bijlmer Arena) to stop Amstelveen, Busstation and change here to bus 357 or 358 (direction Aalsmeer Hortensiaplain).
+Traveling time is around 45 minutes.

 Day-Trip Tours to Aalsmeer

 The Aalsmeer flower auction is a good excursion trip and due to the early start combines well with any day-trip schedule taking visitors south of Amsterdam to for example Keukenhof, Avifauna bird park, Gouda, Kinderdijk or Utrecht.
 It is also a great sight to see if on a long early morning stopover at Schiphol Airport.
 Some day trips, e.g. Get Your Guide, include Aalsmeer in excursions to other destinations in The Netherlands.